Watch on DIRTVISION

 A dirt Late Model is a full-bodied, purpose-built race car that headlines arguably the most popular dirt track division in the U.S. and Canada.
 There is no cubic inch limit for the aluminum-head engines, but most teams use power plants of 400-430 cubic inches that produce over 800 horsepower.
 Dozens of builders construct dirt Late Model chassis, and the bodies of the cars are designed to resemble popular street-car makes from manufacturers such as Chevrolet, Ford, Pontiac, etc. The cars weigh 2,350 pounds and run on racing gasoline.

 The tour has visited tracks up and down the East Coast, heading as far north as Ontario and as far south as Florida; along the Gulf Coast; and throughout the Midwest and Great Plains.
-Some of the nation’s most well-known tracks will host events in 2019 for the Late Model Series including Lernerville Speedway in Sarver, Pennsylvania; The Dirt Track at Charlotte in Concord, North Carolina; Volusia Speedway Park in Barberville, Florida; Williams Grove Speedway in Mechanicsburg, Pennsylvania; Fairbury American Legion Speedway in Fairbury, Illinois; and Cedar Lake Speedway in New Richmond, Wisconsin.
+Some of the nation’s most well-known tracks will host events in 2023 for the Late Model Series including The Dirt Track at Charlotte in Concord, NC; Volusia Speedway Park in Barberville, FL; Fairbury Speedway in Fairbury, IL; and Cedar Lake Speedway in New Richmond, WI.

-The World of Outlaws Late Model Series season traditionally opens in mid-February and concludes in early November with the World of Outlaws World Finals at The Dirt Track at Charlotte in Concord, NC – this year from Nov 7-9.
-The national tour – loaded with some of dirt Late Model racing’s heaviest hitters – includes 47 races in 16 states in 2019.
+The World of Outlaws Late Model Series season traditionally opens in mid-February and concludes in early November with the World of Outlaws World Finals at The Dirt Track at Charlotte in Concord, NC.
+The national tour – loaded with some of dirt Late Model racing’s heaviest hitters – includes dozens of races across the country.

 Yes!
 DIRTVision provides live broadcast coverage of every World of Outlaws Late Model Series event on the season schedule, as well as the entire DIRTcar Summer Nationals tour.
 Fans can purchase a monthly subscription at $39.99 monthly subscription or a $299.99 yearly subscription that gets them access to every World of Outlaws Late Model event except the USA Nationals in August.
 Individual event pay-per-views will still be available for an average price of $24.99 per night.